MituuZ/convo-forge/readme.md

 - `<HISTORY_FILE>` - Path to the file that acts as chat history (will be created if it doesn't exist)
     - If a relative path is provided, it will be created inside the `cforge_dir` directory
     - If an absolute path is provided, it will be used as-is regardless of `cforge_dir`
+    - Mandatory for the first time, after that `.cforge.toml` contains a reference to the previously opened history file

 ### Options